What’s The Difference Between QuickBooks Online & Desktop?

 Here’s a breakdown of how each program’s specific features compare.

 QuickBooks Online and QuickBooks Desktop operate on true double-entry accounting principles and have both accrual and cash-basis accounting.
-Each offers a detailed chart of accounts, journal entries, bank reconciliation, and the basic reports needed to run a company.
+Each offers a detailed chart of accounts, journal entries, bank reconciliation, accounts payable, accounts receivable, and the basic reports needed to run a company.
 However, QuickBooks Desktop offers better reporting and supports more complex accounting.

 When it comes to invoicing, QuickBooks Online blows QuickBooks Desktop out of the water.
 QuickBooks Online makes it easy to create beautiful, customer invoices.
 The designs are clean and modern, making it easy for customers to understand their invoices.
 Here’s an example of what a QBO invoice looks like: